-One of the first projects undertaken by Sola in this year’s scheme was an extremely large building built in 1890’s situated in Templemore.
+One of Sola’s projects under the scheme was an extremely large building built in 1890’s situated in Templemore.
 This building is circa.
 6000sq.ft. and consists of an old section and a newer section.
 This building was so large that to meet the total heat load for the premises, 3 air to water heat pumps totaling 40kW were required.
 As with all these projects on the scheme, there are 3 compulsory elements which must be undertaken to satisfy the criteria of the scheme:

 - The installation of an air to water heat pump